Karhunen-Lo\`eve expansion of Random Measures

-We present an orthogonal expansion for real regular second-order finite random measures over $\Rd$.
-Such expansion, which may be seen as a Karhunen-Loève decomposition, consists in a series expansion of deterministic real finite measures weighted by uncorrelated real random variables with summable variances.
-The convergence of the series is in a mean-square-$\mathcal{M}_{B}(\Rd)^{*}$-weak$^{*}$ sense, with $\mathcal{M}_{B}(\Rd)$ being the space of bounded measurable functions over $\Rd$.
-This is proven profiting the extra requirement for a regular random measure that its covariance structure is identified with a covariance measure over $\RdxRd$.
-We also obtain a series decomposition of the covariance measure which converges in a separately $\mathcal{M}_{B}(\Rd)^{*}$-weak$^{*}-$total-variation sense.
-We then obtain an analogous result for function-regulated regular random measures.
+{\bf Abstract} \quad We present an orthogonal expansion for real, function-regulated, second-order random measures over $\Rd$ with measure covariance.
+Such a expansion, which can be seen as a Karhunen-Loève decomposition, consists in a series of deterministic real measures weighted by uncorrelated real random variables with the variances forming a convergent series.
+The convergence of the series is in a mean-square sense stochastically and against measurable bounded test functions (with compact support if the random measure is not finite) in the measure sense, which implies set-wise convergence.
+This is proven taking advantage of the extra requirement of having a covariance measure over $\RdxRd$ describing the covariance structure of the random measure, for which we also provide a series expansion.
+These results cover for instance the cases of Gaussian White Noise, Poisson and Cox point processes, and can be used to obtain expansions for trawl processes.

 {\bf Keywords} \quad Random Measure, Karhunen-Loève Expansion, Covariance Measure